 In Preservation, we will expand our natural preservation offerings beyond the meat industry into other markets, including the bakery and savory foods segments.
 Within the meat segment, we continue collaborating with producers to develop better plant-based meat alternatives, which present safety and freshness challenges similar to more traditional meat products.
-New, patented natural ferments based on vegetables and fruits will further extend and diversify our already strong portfolio and open up exciting opportunities to deliver value in a wider array of applications.
+New, patented natural ferments based on vegetables and fruits will further extend and diversify our already strong portfolio of Verdad® vinegars, ferments, and multifunctional solutions, and open up exciting opportunities to deliver value in a wider array of applications.

-In Functional Systems, we will focus on delivering more natural solutions, such as natural mold inhibition in bakery, and texture and stability enhancers in other markets like savory foods and dairy.
+In Functional Systems, we continue to focus on delivering more natural solutions, such as natural pH modulation in bakery, and texture and stability enhancers in other markets like savory foods and dairy.
 Corbion is well-known in this area for its leadership, expertise, and capabilities.
 Nevertheless, in any of these segments, bolt-on acquisitions may prove to be strategically advantageous in expanding our reach.
 Meanwhile, internal efforts are underway to develop new functional systems that build on our applications, enzymes, and industry knowledge.

-From this point forward, our emulsifiers portfolio will be managed for value, while we will exit other non-core activities, such as blend co-packing and frozen dough manufacturing.
+Our emulsifiers portfolio will continue to be managed for value.
+We have exited other all non-core activities, such as blend co-packing and frozen dough manufacturing.

 Lactic Acid & Specialties

 In Biochemicals, we enable brand owners to commercialize safe performance products using our lactic-acid-based products and technology.
 Corbion leads the global lactic acid market in terms of technology, production, breadth of portfolio, and geographic coverage.
-We fuel our customers´ success by creating specialties for a wide range of markets and applications, based on deep knowledge and advanced capabilities.
+We fuel our customers' success by creating specialties for many markets and applications, based on deep knowledge and advanced capabilities.

-In Biomaterials, the Advance 2025 strategy enables us to expand and work toward a sustainable and accessible healthcare system.
+In Biomaterials, the Advance 2025 strategy enables us to expand and contribute to a sustainable and accessible healthcare system.
 In support of implantable technologies such as cardiovascular devices, orthopedic implants, tissue regeneration scaffolds, drug delivery, and wound management systems, we offer a proven family of resorbable polymers.
-Our strategy, focused on safe and resorbable polymers aligns well with current trends in healthcare that point to continued opportunities in this sector.
+Our strategy focused on safe and resorbable polymers aligns well with current trends in healthcare that point to continued opportunities in this sector.

-To further strengthen our position in attractive growth markets, we announced plans to build a new lactic acid plant at our existing site in Rayong Province, Thailand.
-The new plant is expected to be operational in 2023, producing 125,000 tons of lactic acid annually.
-It will be built using state-of-the-art technology to the highest standards of sustainability, and will be our most competitive plant to date.
-This additional investment in lactic acid demonstrates our continuing commitment to supporting both our existing customers as well as the Total Corbion PLA joint venture, which is experiencing a surging demand for PLA bioplastics.
-Corbion and Total announced in September 2020 the intention to build a new 100,000 tons per annum PLA bioplastics plant in France.
-This in combination with the offering of an innovative portfolio of high-heat Luminy PLA resins and extensive application development will help to establish Total Corbion PLA as market leader in PLA bioplastics.
+To further strengthen our position in attractive growth markets, we are building a new lactic acid plant at our existing site in Rayong Province, Thailand.
+The new plant is expected to be operational in 2023, producing 125,000 metric tons of lactic acid annually.
+It will be using state-of-the-art technology to the highest sustainability standards, and will be our most competitive plant to date.

-Our three main product categories in Incubator are algae-based omega-3 (starting with fish feed applications), algae proteins (in cooperation with Nestlé), and our new co-polymer platform.
-In our Incubator we plan to bring omega-3 DHA to break-even in 2022 with the objective to realize further profitable growth beyond 2022, while we stay committed to investing in initiatives with a longer time horizon.
-The co-polymer platform is a lactic-acid-based, controlled-release co-polymer technology, which expands on our (medical) polymer expertise.
-Due to lack of strategic fit, the FDCA program is being managed for exit while our consumer brand Thrive algae oil activities were terminated in 2020.
+Our three main initiatives in Incubator are algae-based omega-3 (starting with fish feed applications), algae ingredients, and our co-polymers platform.
+In our Incubator, we plan to bring omega-3 DHA to break even in 2022 and realize further profitable growth beyond 2022, while we stay committed to investing in initiatives with a longer time horizon.
+The co-polymers platform is a lactic-acid-based, controlled-release co-polymer technology, which builds on our (medical) polymer expertise.
+Due to lack of strategic fit, the FDCA program was terminated in 2021.